adamrleigh/nc-news/README.md

-# Northcoders news front end
+# Northcoders News - Front End

 This is the repo for the front-end of my Northcoders news app.